KaosesBanerlord/Bannerlord.Templates.Kaoses/README.md

 2. Run `dotnet new install Bannerlord.Templates.Kaoses` to install the project templates. or

-Alternativly can download and install the .nuget package `dotnet new install Bannerlord.Templates.Kaoses.1.0.8.nupkg`
+Alternativly can download and install the .nuget package `dotnet new install Bannerlord.Templates.Kaoses.x.x.x.nupkg`

 ## Updating
 1. Run `dotnet new install Bannerlord.Templates.Kaoses` to update the project templates.